The 12 Best Snowboard Brands of 2023

 Brands like Burton or Salomon offer not only snowboarding gear but also apparel and safety equipment.
 Other, smaller brands often don’t go beyond the core snowboarding gear, so you will have to look for apparel elsewhere.

-When it comes to snowboarding apparel and safety gear, things are arguably a little bit easier than with snowboards, boots, or bindings.
+Regarding snowboarding apparel and safety gear, things are arguably a bit easier than snowboards, boots, or bindings.
 You will have fewer variables to consider, and you won’t have to worry about compatibility.

-We suggest that you go for brands that have a wide range of apparel & safety gear, such as Burton or Salomon.
-They will just have a bigger selection of styles and price ranges to choose from.
+We suggest you go for brands with a wide range of apparel & safety gear, such as Burton or Salomon.
+They will have a more extensive selection of styles and price ranges.

 Informativeness

-How informative a snowboard brand is with its products is very important as well.
-After all, the more information you have, the easier it will be for you to compare boards within the brand or between different brands.
+It is also very important how informative a snowboard brand is about its products.
+After all, the more information you have, the easier it is for you to compare boards within or between different brands.
 And ultimately, it will be easier for you to make a choice.

 As mentioned in our brand overviews above, Capita had the most eye-catching approach among the 12 brands.
 They’ve provided plenty of information on each of their boards, and their approach was very visual and easy to read.